Louisiana Woman Blog

 14. Stir in the nuts, coconut, and chocolate chips.

-15. Cover bowl and refrigerate for about 2 hours.
+15. Cover the bowl of the cookie dough with plastic wrap and refrigerate for about 2 hours.

-16. Use a ¼ cup ice cream scoop and place dough onto a baking sheet lined with parchment paper.
+16. Use a ¼ cup cookie scoop and place dough onto a baking sheet lined with parchment paper.

-17. Press dough down to flatten a little before putting into the oven.
+17. Press the dough down to flatten the balls of dough slightly before placing them in the oven.

 Notes